 As an RN and as a certified professional dog trainer working with service dogs and their partners I have experience with individuals with various disabilities, including intellectual, developmental, physical and mental disabilities.
 I have worked with individuals with autism as a substitute teacher in the public school system, as a college instructor and as a tutor.

-I have been a registered nurse for more than 35 years and passed the state board exam in 1978 the first time around without any preparation a few days after graduation from nursing school.
+I have been a registered nurse for 40 years, and passed the state board exam in 1978 the first time around without any preparation a few days after graduation from nursing school.
+I have been tutoring with Wyzant for the past 8 years, and have a master's in higher and adult education with a professional teaching career that spans more than 40 years.
 I received an "Award for Academic Excellence" in nursing school and scored very high on all NLN achievement tests.
 I have an extensive clinical background, mostly in critical care, and have worked in some of the top medical centers in the country.
 When working in critical care, I was certified as a CCRN.
 I was also licensed as a paramedic when working as a flight nurse in Texas.
 In addition to critical care, I have experience in emergency nursing, hyperbaric oxygen therapy, oncology, pediatrics, home health, ambulatory care and managed care.

 I have been using computers since I took my first computer class on microcomputers at the University of Findlay in 1975.
 In graduate school at the University of Missouri I used various statistical software programs, took additional computer classes including Introduction to Microcomputers in 1991 and Utility Software for Computers in 1992, and took a number of non-credit classes in MS applications.
 I have been using various computer applications daily for at least the past 15 years, and have experience as an EMR trainer at the Mayo Clinic Health System.
 I use Microsoft Office applications on a daily basis, and have used numerous software programs in the past from statistical software to electronic medical records and more.